Adversarial Transfer Learning for Cross-domain Visual Recognition: The Proposed CatDA

-In the proposed model, the generator is a two-layered perceptron and the discriminator is a three-layered perceptron.
-Sigmoid function is used as activation function in hidden layer.
-The network structure of generator and discriminator is described in Fig.\ref{fig3}.
+In order to avoid the domain adversarial training limitation of high-capacity of the feature extraction function, the semi-supervised strategy is used in our proposed CatDA to preserve the content information of the generated samples.
+We process the samples class by class which results in a semi-supervised structure.
+The training data in source domain and target domain per class are preprocessed independently, thus the number of networks to be trained equals to the number of classes.
+Specifically, the pipeline of the class-wise CatDA is shown in Fig.~\ref{pipeline}, and the class conditional information is used.
+For each CatDA model, the generator is a two-layered perceptron and the discriminator is a three-layered perceptron.
+Sigmoid function is selected as the activation function in hidden layers.
+The network structure of the joint generator and discriminator is described in Fig.~\ref{fig2}.

-The proposed CatGAN model has a symmetric structure comprising of two generators and two discriminators, which are described in two ways across domains (S $\to$ T and T $\to$ S).
-We first describe the model of way-1 (S $\to$ T) which has the same model as way-2 (T $\to$ S). \begin{itemize} \item Way-1: S $\to$ T: \end{itemize}
+The proposed CatDA model has a symmetric structure comprising of two generators and two discriminators, which are described as two ways across domains ($S \to \hat{T}$ and $T \to \hat{S}$).
+We first describe the model of way-1 ($S \to \hat{T}$), which shares the same model and algorithm as way-2 ($T \to \hat{S}$). \begin{itemize} \item Way-1: $S \to \hat{T}$: \end{itemize}

-A target domain discriminator ($D_{T}$) which classifies whether a generated data point is drawn from the target domain (real).
-The discriminator loss ${L_{D_T}}$ is formulated as
+A target domain discriminator $D_{T}$ is formulated to classify whether a generated data is drawn from the target domain (real).
+Thus, the discriminator loss ${L_{D_T}}$ is formulated as